UKCloud/documentation/articles/openstack/ostack-how-use-hystax.md

 5. At this point the Ubuntu instance is ready to be replicated and migrated.

+### Migrating Centos/RHEL workloads

+You may encounter an issue where the instance fails to boot in the cloud site after migration, and instead enters a dracut debug state.
+If this is the case, in the source Instance run `dracut -fMa qemu`.
+Replicate and re-run the migration and the issue should be resolved.

 ### Migrating Microsoft Windows workloads

 #### Error when creating and running a migration plan in the Acura user interface